aosnow/http/README.md

 ```

 ## Usage
-The content of both requests and responses is 'json'：
+The content of both requests and responses is 'json'
-(Note: that as of version 0.0.21, all headers keys follow lowercase naming convention, E.g. 'Content-Type' changed to 'content-type')
 ```js
 /**
  * Default config